jdtaylor7/opengl_tutorial/README.md

-Learning how to use OpenGL!
+Learning how to use OpenGL.
 Following the LearnOpenGL tutorial [here](https://learnopengl.com/).

 ## Dependencies

 ### Linux

+**TODO: add**

 ### Cygwin